 6. Ain Dubai

 This is one of Dubai’s brand-new attractions which you should definitely include in your Dubai checklist.
 It is a Ferris wheel, but not any ordinary one.
-Built at an altitude of over 250 meters, it is the world’s largest and highest observation wheel with 48 fully enclosed and air-conditioned cabins.
+Built at over 250 meters, it is the world’s largest and highest observation wheel with 48 fully enclosed and air-conditioned cabins.
 A revolution on Ain Dubai lasts for 38 minutes and this feasts you with compelling views over Bluewaters Island, Jumeirah Beach Residence (JBR), Palm Jumeirah, and beyond.
-Take your Ain Dubai experience to next level by choosing a premium cabin or adding a dining session onboard.
+Take your Ain Dubai experience to the next level by choosing a premium cabin or adding a dining session onboard.

 7. Madame Tussauds Dubai